What to see in Malta in 3 days

 ,regionOfInterest=(1721,1287.5))

-When I'm asked what to do in Notting Hill, the first thing I recommend is to walk without rushing.
-This neighbourhood isn't to be rushed; it's to be enjoyed step by step, calmly, and by letting yourself be surprised by each street.
+When I am asked what to do in Notting Hill, the first thing I recommend is to walk without haste.
+This neighbourhood is not explored by running, it is enjoyed step by step, calmly, and letting yourself be surprised by every street.

-Tourism in Notting Hill focuses on its traditional essence, its history, and its unique aesthetic.
-You won't find grand monuments or skyscrapers here, but you will find some of London's most charming places.
+The tourism in Notting Hill focuses on its traditional essence, its history and its unique aesthetic.
+Here you will not find large monuments or skyscrapers, but you will find some of the most charming places in London.

-If you're preparing a tourist guide to Notting Hill, this district is perfect for dedicating a whole morning or even a full day during your trip to London.
+If you are preparing a tourist guide to Notting Hill, this district is perfect to dedicate an entire morning or even a full day to within your trip to London.

-Although Notting Hill is not known for grand monuments, St Peter's Church is living history of the neighbourhood.
-It is a church of quite simple architecture that perfectly reflects the residential and tranquil character of the area.
+Although Notting Hill does not stand out for large monuments, St Peter's Church is living history of the neighbourhood.
+It is a church of quite simple architecture that perfectly reflects the residential and quiet character of the area.

-A historic building that has become a cultural centre, The Tabernacle is one of the most interesting spaces to visit in Notting Hill.
-It hosts events, exhibitions, and all kinds of community activities.
+A historic building that has become a true cultural centre, The Tabernacle is one of the most interesting spaces to visit in Notting Hill.
+Events, exhibitions and community activities of all kinds are organised here.

 Considered the heart of the neighbourhood, Portobello Road is one of the main places to see in Notting Hill.
-Its famous market is a world-renowned landmark and a true paradise for food lovers with its numerous food stalls, although you can also find antiques and vintage clothing.
+Its famous market is a world reference and an authentic paradise for food lovers due to its many food stalls, although you can also find antiques and vintage clothing.

-Probably the most famous street in Notting Hill, Westbourne Grove will captivate you with its elegant aesthetic, designer boutiques, and carefully curated specialty coffee shops.
-It's the perfect place if you're looking for plans that combine shopping with high-quality gastronomy.
+Probably the most famous street in Notting Hill, Westbourne Grove will win you over with its elegant aesthetic, designer boutiques and well-kept specialty coffee shops.
+It is the perfect place if you are looking for plans that combine shopping with high-quality gastronomy.

-With a more alternative vibe, Ladbroke Grove is marked by the heritage of the Afro-Caribbean community.
-It's the ideal place to discover the most authentic, vibrant, and less touristy side of the neighbourhood, far from Instagram filters.
+With a more alternative feel, Ladbroke Grove is marked by the heritage of the Afro-Caribbean community.
+It is the ideal place to discover the most authentic, vibrant and less touristy side of the neighbourhood, away from Instagram filters.

-A small oasis to disconnect from the city noise, Colville Square Gardens is one of those places to see in Notting Hill that many overlook, but I assure you it won't leave you indifferent.
+A small oasis where you can disconnect from the noise of the city, Colville Square Gardens is one of those places to see in Notting Hill that many overlook, but I assure you that it will not leave you indifferent.
 From here, you can observe the daily life of the locals and enjoy a moment of calm surrounded by the elegant residential architecture of the neighbourhood.

 Very close to the neighbourhood, Kensington Gardens is the natural continuation of Hyde Park.
-It is a large park where you can unwind with a walk in a beautiful outdoor setting, without having to travel too far.
-Furthermore, strolling along its paths allows you to admire Kensington Palace and its manicured Italian gardens.
+It is a large park where you can disconnect by taking a walk in a beautiful outdoor environment, without having to travel too far.
+In addition, walking along its paths allows you to admire Kensington Palace and its well-kept Italian gardens.

-More than a viewpoint, Elgin Crescent street is one of the most photographed spots in all of Notting Hill.
-Its famous colourful houses create one of the most beautiful and representative scenes in the district, making it a must-stop to capture the best photograph of your visit.
+More than just a viewpoint, the street Elgin Crescent is one of the most photographed corners in all of Notting Hill.
+Its famous coloured houses create one of the most beautiful and representative scenes of the district, making it a mandatory stop to take the best photograph of your visit.

 ,regionOfInterest=(1024,682.5))